-These eggplant noodles are a fantastic low carb and keto alternative to pasta!
+These eggplant noodles are a fantastic low carb alternative to pasta!
+Healthy, vegetarian and super tasty – with a great texture, too!

 The following post contains affiliate links, which means that at no extra cost to you I can make a tiny bit of money to help support this blog.
 Thank you!